peteratspidey/Docker-container/dock_CBB/installation.md

 ```bash
 sudo apt install -y curl ca-certificates gnupg lsb-release
 ```
-> this will download the security and repo-handling packages for authencity and safety for the installtion of the packages or repo
+> This will download the security and repo-handling packages for authenticity and safety for the installation of the packages or repo